-42.4.9 Margin Read Commands
+Margin Read Commands 45.4.9

-The Read-1s commands (Read 1s All Blocks and Read 1s Section) and the Program Check command have a margin choice parameter that allows the user to apply non-standard read reference levels to the program flash array reads performed by these commands.
+The Read-1s commands (Read 1s All Blocks, Read 1s Block, Read 1s Section) and the Program Check command have a margin choice parameter that allows the user to apply non-standard read reference levels to the program flash array reads performed by these commands.
 Using the preset 'user' and 'factory' margin levels, these commands perform their associated read operations at tighter tolerances than a 'normal' read.
-These non-standard read levels are applied only during the command execution.
-All simple (uncommanded) flash array reads to the MCU always use the standard, un-margined, read reference level.
+These nonstandard read levels are applied only during the command execution.
+Basic flash array reads use the standard, un-margined, read reference level.

 Only the 'normal' read level should be employed during normal flash usage.
-The non-standard, 'user' and 'factory' margin levels should be employed only in special cases.
+The nonstandard, 'user' and 'factory' margin levels should be employed only in special cases.
 They can be used during special diagnostic routines to gain confidence that the device is not suffering from the end-of-life data loss customary of flash memory devices.